F-Adam-B/localMundo/README.md

 # Hola Mundo!
 #

 The purpose behind Hola Mundo was to create a full-stack app using Node.js for the back-end and React + Redux for the front end.
-The app includes JWT authentication and MongoDB for a no SQL database.
+The app includes JWT authentication and MongoDB for a NoSQL database.
+Other technologies include express.js, mongoose, and passport.

 # Wireframe: